BaseMax/RandomProxyJs/README.md

 # RandomProxyJs
-Tiny and Powerful Library for get random proxys (free).
+Tiny and Powerful Library for get random proxy (free).